xyzmaps/xyz-documentation/docs/cli/add-on.md

 `-a, --aggregate <aggregate>`    name of the feature property used for aggregating sum
                                  value of all the features inside a hexbin

-`-r, --readToken <readToken>`    token of another user's source space, from which points
-                                 will be read

-`-w, --writeToken <writeToken>`  token of another user's target space to which hexbins
-                                 will be written

 `-t, --tags <tags>`              only make hexbins for features in the source space that
                                  match the specific tag(s), comma-separate multiple values